mikerodrigues/onkyo_eiscp_ruby/README.md

 		EISCP::Receiver.discover

-* Create Receiver object from first discovered
+* Create Receiver object from first discovered Receiver on the LAN

 		receiver = EISCP::Receiver.new